“You may not have worked for me, but I worked for everyone!”

 If it’s not the customer’s item, then the investigator will make the necessary adjustment & explain everything in a letter.

-Yes, the customer says, “I need to see this item”, but service representatives are tasked with doing the right thing for the customer, not simply obey their order or fulfill their request.
+Yes, the customer says, “I need to see this item”, but service representatives are tasked with doing the right thing for the customer, not simply obeying orders or fulfilling requests.

 In addition, when I ran Micrographics, we’d get several requests each day to provide photocopies on “electronic transactions”, e.g., automated debits from third parties, On-Line Banking funds transfers, ATM transactions, etc..